 Picture quality

-On cheaper dashcams, picture quality can suffer in extreme weather conditions.
-If you’ve ever had to deal with footage from a cheap dashcam, you’ll know it’s pretty much unusable.
+On cheaper dashcams, image quality can suffer in extreme weather conditions.
+If you’ve ever had to deal with footage from a cheap dash cam, you’ll know it’s pretty much unusable.
 Often times the heat will cause the camera to unfocus or appear hazy.
-And what’s the point of a dashcam if it can’t function while you are driving?
+And what’s the point of a dash cam if it can’t function while you are driving?
 Usually cheap dash cams have several low quality components that can be affected by the heat including the CMOS sensor, the lens itself, or the firmware that tries to focus on the wrong point.

 Overheating Components

 If the dash cam is not properly designed to allow ventilation, internal components can overheat.
-Batteries can expand, buttons can get junked up and a whole slew of issues can follow.
+Batteries can expand, lens can become fogged, buttons can get junked up and a whole slew of issues can follow.

 Unreliable mounts